 This test claims to be the only one that detects a surge in estrogen, another key fertility hormone that increases before your LH surge, in addition to measuring LH levels.
 It also identifies your 4 most fertile days, when most tests only show 2.

 Either way, consider this a “double check” that may make the most sense to use together with another ovulation kit that measures LH levels.
-They call it a confirmation kit for a reason.
+That’s why it’s called a confirmation kit.

 Price varies whether you order a pack of 7 or 21 tests.